I’m an urban historian whose research explores how law and custom have established police power and legitimacy.

 Image: Buffalo Bayou / Houston, TX / 2020

-My research explores the legal and cultural underpinnings of police power, as well as how overpoliced and underprotected Black workers, youth, and the poor have collectively resisted state violence, while reimagining community safety on their own terms.
-My writing is largely anchored in Milwaukee, WI, where I lived from 2010 to 2020.
+My research explores the legal and cultural underpinnings of police power, as well as how overpoliced and underprotected workers, youth, and the poor have collectively resisted state violence, while reimagining community safety on their own terms.
+My writing is largely anchored in Milwaukee, Wisconsin where I lived from 2010 to 2020.
 However, the lessons I seek to impart extend to the whole of metropolitan America.
 A dedication to anti-racism, labor rights, gender and sex equity, and human dignity informs my work.

 I am also a trained public historian who has collaborated on many community-based archiving and interpretive digital humanities projects.
 I hail from greater Hartford, CT, where trips to museums like the Mark Twain House and Wadsworth Atheneum as a youth instilled an early sense of place and passion for story telling and artistic visualization.
 I am currently based in Houston, TX, which occupies traditional Karankawa and Akokisas lands.
 I use he/him/his pronouns.